Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Experiments

 \subsection{Results}

-In addition to the MO-TNDP environment, we also tested our methods on the DeepSeaTreasure environment, a common two-objective MORL benchmark where an agent controls a submarine and collects treasures \cite{vamplew_empirical_2011}.
-The agent faces a trade-off between fuel consumption and treasure value --- moving uses fuel, but treasures at greater depths tend to be more valuable.
-Since the time objective is negative, only the baseline LCN is applicable in our experiments.

-In \Cref{tbl:dst_results}, we show that LCN performs on par with PCN on the DeepSeaTreasure environment.
-In the rest of this section, we focus on MO-TNDP.
-The results discussed here are based on 5 different random seeded runs. \Cref{fig:boxplots} (a) presents a comparison between PCN, GPI-LS and LCN across all objectives in the MO-TNDP-Xi'an environment, and \Cref{fig:boxplots} (b) compares the vanilla LCN to the reference point alternatives.
+We use the \textit{Deep Sea Treasure} environment as a sanity check to verify that our methods can effectively optimize in a simple, small-scale setting.
+In \Cref{tbl:dst_results}, we show that LCN performs on par with PCN on the \textit{Deep Sea Treasure} environment.
+We next focus on the large-scale MO-TNDP environment.
+The results discussed here are based on five independently seeded runs. \Cref{fig:boxplots} (a) presents a comparison between PCN, GPI-LS and LCN across all objectives in the MO-TNDP-Xi'an environment, and \Cref{fig:boxplots} (b) compares the vanilla LCN to the reference point alternatives.